pmean/build-website/text/20/data-repositories.md

 Dataverse.
 Crosas, M. For details, please see "The Dataverse Network: An Open-Source Application for Sharing, Discovering and Preserving Data".
 D-Lib Mag 17 (1), p2 (2011).

 Dryad.
 Available in [html format](https://datadryad.org/stash/).
 For details, please see White, H. C., Carrier, S., Thompson, A., Greenberg, J. & Scherle, R. The Dryad data repository: A Singapore framework metadata architecture in a DSpace environment.
 Univ.
-Göttingen, p157 (2008).
+G<U+FFFD>ttingen, p157 (2008).

 EUDat.
 For details, please see Lecarpentier, D. et al. EUDAT: A New Cross-Disciplinary Data Infrastructure for Science.
 Int.
 J. Digit.
-Curation 8, 279–287 (2013).
+Curation 8, 279<U+FFFD>287 (2013).

 Figshare.
 Available in [html format](https://figshare.com/)